Josslyn Hay, 22nd Earl of Erroll: Murder

 Delves Broughton learned of the affair and after spending a night with Lady Broughton, Lord Erroll was found shot dead in his Buick at a crossroads on the Nairobi-Ngong road on 24 January 1941.
 Sir Jock was accused of the murder, arrested on 10 March and stood trial from 26 May.
 There were no eyewitnesses to the killing; the evidence against him proffered in court was weak; and his barber was also foreman of the jury.
 Sir Jock was acquitted on 1 July.
 He died by suicide in England a year later.

+Numerous books, dramatisations (see below), and articles have been written on the murder mystery and various theories have been argued; the murder may have been solved by material discovered in 2007 suggesting that Delves Broughton was guilty after all.

 Lord Erroll is buried in the graveyard of St Paul's Anglican Church in Kiambu, Kenya, next to his second wife, Molly.
 His earldom and lordship of Hay passed to his only child, Diana, by his first wife, while his barony of Kilmarnock passed to his brother, Gilbert, who changed his surname to Boyd in 1941.